snowplow-archive/snowplow.github.com/_posts/2015-03-23-snowplow-actionscript3-tracker-0.1.0-released.md

 <h2><a name="help">3.
 Getting help</a></h2>

-The ActionScript event Tracker is a young project and we will be working with Viewbix and the wider Snowplow community to enhance it over the coming weeks and months; in the meantime, do please share any user feedback, feature requests or possible bugs.
+The ActionScript Event Tracker is a young project and we will be working with Viewbix and the wider Snowplow community to enhance it over the coming weeks and months; in the meantime, do please share any user feedback, feature requests or possible bugs.

 Feel free to [get in touch][talk-to-us] or raise an issue in the [ActionScript 3.0 Tracker's issues] [as3-issues] on GitHub!